blat-blatnik/Cabo-Card-Game/README.md

   <img width="531" height="504" src="screenshots/screenshot.png">
 </p>

-This program was made for an assignment in Object Oriented Programming, so it was a collaborative project with [my lab partner](https://github.com/janaheit).
+This program was made for a 2-week assignment in Object Oriented Programming, so it was a collaborative project with [my lab partner](https://github.com/janaheit).
 We also had help from Olga Wazny, who designed all of the card textures.

 ## Requirements